History of Buffalo, New York: Suburbanization and decline, 1957–2010

 The city's population gradually began to decline in the decades after World War II.
 A key cause was suburban migration, which was a major national trend at the time.
 Race riots rocked the city in 1967, and while the city's population declined in the 1960 census for the first time in its history, Erie County as a whole continued growing through the 1970 census.

 Another factor was the opening of the St. Lawrence Seaway in 1957.
 Goods which had previously passed through Buffalo could now bypass it using a series of canals and locks, reaching the ocean via the St. Lawrence River.
 Lobbying by local businesses and interest groups against the St. Lawrence Seaway began in the 1920s, long before its construction.
 Shipbuilding in Buffalo, such as the American Ship Building Company, shut down in 1962, ending an industry that had been a sector of the city's economy since 1812, and a direct result of reduced waterfront activity.
-The city, which boasted over half a million people at its peak, saw its population decline by some 50% by 2010 as industries shut down and people left the Rust Belt for the employment opportunities of the South and West.
-Erie Country has lost population in every census year since 1970.